-The second test will be a multiple choice reasoning paper.
-It will take about an hour, including the practice sections and questions.
-It will contain a verbal reasoning section and a non-verbal reasoning section of roughly the same length, with the verbal reasoning first.
-The non-verbal reasoning will be split into four sections, administered and timed individually (as in the previous tests).
+The second test will be a reasoning paper.
+It will take about 1 hour, including the practice sections and questions.
+It will contain a verbal reasoning section and a non-verbal reasoning section of roughly the same length.
+The non-verbal reasoning will be split into short sections, administered and timed individually.

-The Kent Test familiarisation booklet (PDF, 2.7 MB) gives a description of the different parts of the test and advice on approaching the types of questions asked.
+The Kent Test familiarisation booklet (PDF, 967.4 KB) gives a description of the different parts of the test and advice on approaching the types of questions asked.

 A standardised score of 100 represents an average performance for a child of a given age, with the lowest standardised score normally around 70 and the highest around 140.

-Until Kent pupils have taken the tests, it will not be possible to predict the threshold for grammar school.
-However, it is probable that it will be set using a minimum overall score and a minimum score for a single section.
+This means that until pupils have taken the tests and they have been marked, it is not possible to publish the threshold for grammar school in a particular year.
+However, it is usually set using a minimum total score and a minimum score for each test.

-If your child was not successfully grammar school assessed or did not take the test, the school will turn down your application, and you'll be offered a different school.
-You have the right to appeal to explain why you think grammar school is a suitable option for your child.
+If your child was not tested or was not assessed as suitable for a Kent grammar school, you can still apply for a Kent grammar school but it will turn down your application.
+You will then have the right to appeal to explain why you think grammar school is a suitable option for your child.